gutschilla/elixir-pdf-generator/README.md

    without an X window server installed, please install `xvfb-run` from your repository (on Debian/Ubuntu: `sudo apt-get install xvfb`).

-   I haven't heard any feedback of people using this feature since a while since the wkhtmltopdf projects ships ready-made binaries.
-I will deprecate this starting in `0.6.0` since, well, YAGNI.
+   I am glad to have received feedback that people are actually using this feature.

 4. _optional:_ Install `pdftk` via your package manager or homebrew.
 The project page also contains a Windows installer.
 On Debian/Ubuntu just type: